mwang14/mwang14.github.io/_pages/about.md

 ---

 Hi!
-I'm Michael, a second year Computer Science PhD student at MIT advised by [Armando Solar-Lezama](https://people.csail.mit.edu/asolar/) and supported by an NSF fellowship.
-My research currently focuses on improving machine learning model's ability to reason about and generate programs.
+I'm Michael, a fourth year Computer Science PhD student at MIT advised by [Armando Solar-Lezama](https://people.csail.mit.edu/asolar/) and supported by an NSF fellowship.
+I'm currently working on program analysis for dynamic languages..
 Previously, I was a security researcher at MIT Lincoln Laboratory.
 I graduated with my undergraduate from Northeastern University in 2018.

-Aside from research, I spend most of my free time playing music or cooking (cooking much more these days).
-I take voice lessons with [Kristin Lawler](https://www.kristinlawler.com/).
-I also intern/apprentice (apprentice sounds cooler I think) under the amazing chef [Lisa Caldwell](http://www.lisaecaldwell.com/).

 News
 =====